San Miguel de Allende, a Quick Look

 Our new friend holds his bullfighter photo from the wall in the restaurant ©2012

-Meanwhile, I am learning that an empty glass is an invitation because as my shot glass was being filled, I heard, "otra mi amigo" (another my friend).
-There is no pause between the two events and the first happens before the latter and that is not a question.
-This went on for some time as the bottle emptied.
-Luckily we live only a couple of blocks from the restaurant.
+Meanwhile, I was learning that an empty glass is an invitation.
+As my shot glass was being filled, I heard: "otra, mi amigo."
+The fill came before the words, and it was not a question.
+This went on as the bottle emptied.
+Fortunately we lived only two blocks away.

 The next day started slowly.
 By four we were ready for our Spanish lesson.
-Betsy had volunteered to teach English to the children in our teacher's pilot program, and I spent that time before our lesson talking with the teacher.
+Betsy had volunteered to teach English to the children in our teacher's pilot program; I spent that time talking with the teacher before class.

-Leaving class hungry, we searched for the Venus, a Thai restaurant we had heard so much about, found it and walked in around seven as a guitar player was setting up.
+Leaving hungry, we went looking for the Venus, a Thai restaurant we'd heard so much about, found it, and walked in around seven as a guitar player was setting up.

 Andrei Krylov ©2012

 We could not have planned it better.
-His name is Andrei Krylov from St. Petersburg, Russia.
-In the 1980s and 90s he worked as a guitarist for the Russian State Concert Company Lenconcert and the Old Petersburg music theater.
-Since then he has traveled the world playing guitar and has created 50+ albums.
-He plays Classical, Russian romance, Gypsy, Flamenco, Folk, and Jazz.
-We watched and listened, sometimes with chills, as this masterful musician willed every ounce of music from his guitar.
-From Bach to 400-year-old Russian gypsy songs, to jazz, he guided us through his work.
-We were lucky; on Friday night he gave a concert at the Biblioteca, which we attended and were again captivated by his music.
+His name is Andrei Krylov, from St. Petersburg, Russia.
+In the 1980s and '90s he played guitar for the Russian State Concert Company Lenconcert and the Old Petersburg music theater.
+Since then he had traveled the world and recorded more than 50 albums — Classical, Russian romance, Gypsy, Flamenco, Folk, Jazz.
+We watched and listened, sometimes with chills, as he willed every ounce of music from his guitar.
+From Bach to 400-year-old Russian gypsy songs to jazz, he moved through it all.
+On Friday he gave a concert at the Biblioteca, which we attended, and were captivated again.